Huntress (Helena Wayne): Earth-2 (New 52)

-The Helena Wayne incarnation of the Huntress returns in the wake of DC's The New 52 relaunch with a six-issue Huntress miniseries that was released in October 2011.
+A different version of the Helena Wayne incarnation of the Huntress returns in the wake of DC's The New 52 relaunch with a six-issue Huntress miniseries that was released in October 2011.
 Alongside Power Girl, she later starred in a revival of the Worlds' Finest series, written by Paul Levitz and drawn by George Pérez and Kevin Maguire.